 - Uropods: serrated

 - Ischium of the first pereopod: 50-60 smooth setae

 - Merus of the first pereopod: 40-50 smooth setae

 - Propodus of the first pereopod: 4 to 8 distodorsal setae

 Males are up to 12.0mm, females up to 8.0mm.

 Distribution and Habitat

-Found in rock crevices and under stones in brackish areas between MTL and LWN, recorded patchily around southern and western British coasts.
+Found in rock crevices and under stones between MTL and LWN, recorded patchily around southern and western British coasts.